Emergency Operations Update – May 3, 2024

 • 24-hour rainfall total

-• Ditch water levels inside and outside the levee
+• Water levels inside and outside the levee

 • Brazos River Forecast (if flood stages are predicted)